amake/omegat-history-completer/README.md

 # omegat-history-completer
-An autocompleter view that suggests words from existing translations in a project
+An autocompleter plugin that suggests words from existing translations in a project

-- **Completion:** As you type a word, the view suggests completions from words found in existing translations in the current project.
+- **Completion View:** As you type a word, this view suggests completions from words found in existing translations in the current project.
-- **Prediction:** After typing a word and pressing space, the view suggests words that have appeared elsewhere in the current project following the previous word.
+- **Prediction View:** This view suggests words that have appeared elsewhere in the current project following the previous word.
 The suggestions are sorted by frequency of use.

 ## Requirements
 - OmegaT 3.6.0 r8270 or later (only tested on trunk)